isaschm/tripod/README.md

 # Transparency Information Pod

 This repository contains a small HTTP server called "tripod" or "transparency information pod".
 Upon being called, the transparency information pod gathers transparency information from each pod running in the default namespace.
-The returned JSON object is a snapshot of the system's current state of compliance with transparency requirements defined in the [GDPR](https://gdpr.eu/).
+The returned JSON object is a snapshot of the system's current state of completeness regarding disclosing transparency requirements defined in the [GDPR](https://gdpr.eu/).

 tripod is part of my Computer Science MSc. thesis at TU Berlin.